linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 04.07.2026
+- Topic: UIID v2.8
+- Directory: /posts/2026/July/04
+- Description: ``` Linkspreed UIID v2.8 introduces sovereign digital passports for machines, bringing zero-trust security and autonomous registration to AI agents.
+It is a major shift toward a decentralized Web4 where every algorithm and human has a verifiable identity.
+Learn how it works in the full video breakthrough below: https://youtu.be/rPDZiEEIU7c?si=rr67mHHl3rmq5ORp ```

 ### 03.07.2026
 - Topic: UIID v2.8
 - Directory: /posts/2026/July/03